 In this episode of the Driving Instructor Masterclass, Chris Bensted who has been a driving instructor for over 12 years, is talking you through his top 8 tips that will see you passing your driving test with flying colours!

 1. Be prepared

 There is little point in taking your driving test if you’re not ready for it.
 The best advice we can give you is to make sure you’re prepared!
-Take those lessons, get in private practice and build up the confidence on the road.
+Take those lessons, take out learner driver insurance, get in private practice and build up the confidence on the road.
 Make sure you know the rules, and what’s expected of you in the driving test – it’s all about being ready, and we think you’ll know when the time is right!

 2. Remember the basics

 You learn about Mirror Signal Manoeuvre (or Look, Tell, Do) in the first few lessons you take.
 They’re essential, so it’s important you don’t forget these when your test rolls around.

 Look/Mirror – Keep your eyes open, check your mirrors and blind spots effectively, and be aware of your surroundings.
 Many people forget to do this under the pressure of a test, and it can lead you to fail if you aren’t properly checking what’s going on.

 Tell/Signal – Make sure you’re communicating effectively to those around you by using your signals.
 This makes your life a lot easier and helps keep you safe on the road.
 Signalling is a very important part of driving and something you need to do in your test and beyond in life on the road.

 Do/Manoeuvre – Make good judgements when performing your manoeuvres and do what you’ve already practised.
 You’re good enough to be taking your test, so keep your cool and do what you know you can!